The George Bateman Memorial Scholarship is open to Deaf or hard of hearing students in the Atlantic Provinces who are 21 years of age or younger.

 - A copy of the applicant’s most recent audiogram is also required with the application

 - Applications must be supported by evidence of acceptance into a post-secondary program

 Selection of this scholarship is determined by the ISDA Committee.
 Selection consideration will be made based first on academic excellence; then considering degree of hearing levels.
 Successful applicants will be notified as soon as possible.
 Successful applicants will be notified in writing.
 Payment will be made once all requirements are met.

 Halifax, NS B3H 1S6

-See other ___ scholarships // See other Deaf or hard of hearing
+- scholarships for Deaf or hard of hearing